- Would you like to know What Is The Secret Society of Millionaires?

 Trying To Appeal To Your Emotions

-There is a tremendous amount of
+There is a tremendous amount of hype and dishonesty in this sales video.

 What they’re trying to do is appeal to your emotions using “get rich quick” hype to sell a bogus program.